ALX99/Arch-AI/README.md

 - [NVIDIA DRM kernel modesetting](https://wiki.archlinux.org/index.php/NVIDIA#DRM_kernel_mode_setting)
 - AMDGPU SI & CIK detection & module paramaters & kernel paramaters
 - HP computer detection on UEFI boot & prompt user that they need to change the "customized boot" option the UEFI

-### Scratched

-- Sudo configuration settings
-  - Your user will be added to the wheels group which will have sudo access, which is enough for most people